kitten-tenacious/BDFD-TextSplit-Variables/README.md

 ### Deposit Command

-Since I've made Deposit command with Bank Limit, I will add some $if to prevent bugs/errors to take place.
+Now let's see how we can make a Deposit command with TextSplit Usage.